PhBrb/LaserLeashS3/README.md

 ### Settings
 * DDS: Change the modulation and demodulation properties, good values are setup dependent.
 The modulation and demodulation frequency should be the same, unless you intentionally want to create a bad signal.
-* PID: PID parameters of the Stabilizer, this will only be applied when the system gets locked
+* PID: PID parameters of the Stabilizer, this will only be applied when the system is locked
 * Connectivity: Specify MQTT server IP; where the stabilizer stream should go (usually the IP of your PC, the software listens on the specified port) and the ID of the stabilizer
 * Oscilloscope: Change the behavior of data visualization; How much data to keep in the memory, how many points to show in the graph and how many consecutive data points to average.
 Allows freezing the memory (no new data will be written to memory while active) and saving the current memory in a file
    * The upper graph will show a time series of the stabilizer input (demodulated signal, right axis) and output (left axis)
    * The lower graph will show an XY plot of the input and output signal
-* Function generator: rudimentary implementation, only control over sweeping frequency and signal symmetry implemented (change symmetry based on severeness of eg. piezo hysteresis)
+* Function generator: rudimentary implementation, only control over sweeping frequency and signal symmetry implemented

 ## Example Setup